 There are, in fact, several versions of the Tiresias story, but this is the most famous: one day, the young Tiresias saw two serpents mating.
 Yes, having intercourse or, if you will, ‘at it’.
-For some reason, Tiresias took exception to this act of herpetic copulation, and hit the snakes with his staff.
+For reasons perhaps known only to himself, Tiresias took exception to this act of herpetic copulation, and hit the snakes with his staff.

 For some reason, because he wounded the serpents, Tiresias was transformed into a woman.
 But then, a few years later, when he came upon two other snakes doing the same as before, and on the same spot, he hit them, he was turned back into a man.

 This act of snake-smiting gender-switching made Tiresias something of a celebrity among the gods, so that the goddess Hera called upon Tiresias to intervene in an argument she was having with the god Zeus.
 Hera and Zeus disagreed over who enjoyed sex more: men or women.
 (Hera believed that men enjoyed sex more than women, and Zeus thought women enjoyed sex more.)
 Since Tiresias was in the unique position of having experienced sex as both a man and a woman, he seemed like the ideal adjudicator for this particular quarrel.

 However, Tiresias’ answer didn’t please Hera.
 He said that of the pleasure derived from sex, nine parts belonged to woman and only one part to men.
 Hera, annoyed that she’d lost her wager with her husband, struck Tiresias blind in her anger.